 Sadly the need for foodbanks shows no sign of abating.
 Without money and support we are unable to help those in need in our community

 We are very proud of the positive difference we are making in our community.
-This year our organisation celebrated its 7th birthday.
+This year our organisation celebrated its 12th birthday.
 We continue to operate our food bank and weekly community dinner for those in genuine need in our community.
 We ensure that anyone receiving more than one foodparcel also attend a budgeting course.
 We also operate a community garden in Papatoetoe that provides fresh vegetables for our foodbank.
-This year we celebrate our 6th Annual Christmas Dinner and expect over 450 attendees.
+Recently we have established our own budgeting service and run financial literacy courses.
+This year we celebrate our 11th Annual Christmas Dinner and expect over 450 attendees.

-This year has seen us establish a Food Save programme working with several significant companies to rescue near “end of life”, or best before dated food to supplement food parcels.
-In less than 12 months this has grown to in excess of 1500kg per week.
+We have a Food Save program working with several significant companies to rescue near “end of life”, or best before dated food to supplement food parcels.
+We now rescue over 4000kg (4 Tonnes) per week.

 This year we have also had to increase our supplies of food used to make food parcels that we provide to clients to meet the needs as laid out in our Purpose and Goal.
 This is due to increased demand for assistance required by budgeting organisations, community groups, churches, social workers, health care providers, Victim Support, Hospice and many other groups.

 These groups and organisations are where we get most of our referrals for our services; these now total over 30+ different community groups.

 Our organisation also continues to help many other people indirectly by giving out surplus food we collect from various suppliers.
 We supply other foodbanks and emergency housing providers in our community on a weekly basis.

 Our board members continue to bring their experience and diversity to our organisation and we have over 40 volunteers of all ages and ethnic groups who regularly help out in all areas of our operation.